jakeloggins/Clod-sketch-library/Clod Christmas Tree Tutorial.md

   },
  ```

 This control is called a simple toggle.
-I specified the thumbs-up and thumbs-down icon to displayed in the font awesome font.
+I specified the thumbs-up and thumbs-down icon to displayed in the font awesome iconset.
 If it is set to true, the sketch will choose and play a random animation after the timeout (also set by yet another user control) has been met.
 If the toggle is set to false, the last animation will repeat or the tree remain a solid color.

 This should be a fairly decent introduction to Clod, or a quick way to hack the sketch to your liking.
 Thanks for reading!